 Accommodation at the start?

-We have booked up two hostels at the checkpoints, so riders can take some rest, meet up and share stories of the journey so far!
+There will be 2 checkpoints in the 2023 race, so riders can take some rest, take a shower, meet up and share stories of the journey so far!

 Accommodation at the finish?

 Llandudno is a Victorian seaside town; chock full of hostels, B&B’s, AirBnB’s, Guesthouses, Hotels, etc. Whatever level or type accommodation you need, Llandudno will be able to provide.